almonk/atomkit/README.md

 ## Install

-Open Atom Preferences, select Packages > Available Packages, select Mac Theme, then Install.
+Open Atom Preferences, select Packages > Available Packages, select `atom-mac-theme`, then Install.

-Activate the theme by selecting the Themes section of Preferences, deactivating any other UI themes you have, and activating Mac Theme.
+Activate the theme by selecting the Themes section of Preferences, deactivating any other UI themes you have, and activating `atom-mac-theme`.